 May we all become Maccabeans – zealous to dedicate our lives to the Torah and the service of the King of Kings.
 Then we will see the realization of our dreams, as we say on Chanukah, “Maoz tzur y’shuasi – Mighty Rock of my salvation … restore my House of Prayer.”

-About the Author:Roy Neuberger's latest book, “2020 Vision” (Feldheim) is available in English, Hebrew, Spanish, French, Russian, and Georgian.
-An e-edition is available at www.feldheim.com.
-Roy is also the author of "From Central Park to Sinai: How I Found My Jewish Soul” (available in English, Hebrew and Russian, and Georgian) and “Worldstorm.”
+About the Author:Roy Neuberger's latest book, “Working Toward Moshiach,” has been released in Israel and will soon be available in the U. S. Roy is also the author of “2020 Vision” (Feldheim), available in English, Hebrew, Spanish, French, Russian, and Georgian; “From Central Park to Sinai: How I Found My Jewish Soul” available in English, Hebrew and Russian, and Georgian; and “Worldstorm.”

 Roy and Leah Neuberger speak publicly on topics related to his books and articles.
 He can be contacted at email@example.com or through his websites www.tosinai.com and www.2020visionthebook.com.